Exponential decay for Constrained-degree percolation: Introduction

-It is clear that the CDPRE model is stochastically dominated by independent Bernoulli percolation for all $t\in[0,1]$, and hence we have exponential tail decay of the radius of the open cluster when $t<1/2$.
-Theorem \ref{susce} below, whose proof is deferred to Section \ref{sharp}, gives that $\bar{t}_c(\rho)$ (and consequently $t_c(\rho)$) is strictly larger than $1/2$ when $\rho_0=0$ (we strongly believe this is true for all $\rho$, although we could not prove it).
+It is not hard to see that the radius of the open cluster of the CDPRE model decays exponentially fast when $t<1/2$.
+This follows since the model is stochastically dominated by independent Bernoulli percolation, and the fact that the radius of the open cluster of the latter model decays exponentially fast (see \cite{AIB} and \cite{DT}) below its critical threshold (see \cite{K}).
+Theorem \ref{susce} below, whose proof is deferred to Section \ref{sharp}, gives that $\bar{t}_c(\rho)$ (and consequently $t_c(\rho)$) is strictly larger than $1/2$.
 It is therefore natural to ask: do we have exponential decay for all $t$ smaller than $t_c(\rho)$?
-We prove almost exponential decay of the radius of the open cluster for all $t<\bar{t}_c(\rho)$, giving a partial answer to this question.
+We prove exponential decay of the radius of the open cluster for all $t<\bar{t}_c(\rho)$, giving a partial answer to this question.
 A nice open problem consists in proving that the model exhibits a sharp phase transition, \textit{i.e.}, that the radius of the open cluster decays exponentially fast for all $t<t_c(\rho)$.
 In particular, this would give $t_c(\rho)=\bar{t}_c(\rho)$.